FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 There are two main readings for this tradition: the *Five Classics* (or the *Confucian Classics*) and the *Four Books*.
 The former is composed of the following books:

-1. **Book of History:** a set of texts documenting the emperors’ deeds and dance pieces for the Zhou royal court (from 3000 BCE to 700 BCE).
+1. **Book of History -** a set of texts documenting the emperors’ deeds and dance pieces for the Zhou royal court (from 3000 BCE to 700 BCE).
-2. **Book of Poetry:** a collection of poems made during the Zhou period.
+2. **Book of Poetry -** a collection of poems made during the Zhou period.
-3. **Book of Changes:** a book consisting of a divination system that explains the patterns in the universe.
+3. **Book of Changes -** a book consisting of a divination system that explains the patterns in the universe.
-4. **Book of Rites:** a book composed of rules used in court ceremonies and rites.
+4. **Book of Rites -** a book composed of rules used in court ceremonies and rites.
-5. **Spring and Autumn Annals:** a set of historical records that discussed Confucius and the state of Lu.
+5. **Spring and Autumn Annals -** a set of historical records that discussed Confucius and the state of Lu.

 On the other hand, the latter is made up of the following books:

-1. **Analects:** sayings and speeches from Confucius, which have been recorded by his students.
+1. **Analects -** sayings and speeches from Confucius, which have been recorded by his students.
-2. **Great Learning:** a book explaining what constitutes a noble person; and the nature of education, morality, and politics.
+2. **Great Learning -** a book explaining what constitutes a noble person; and the nature of education, morality, and politics.
-3. **Doctrine of the Mean:** a text discussing the connection between human nature and the *Way of Heaven*.
+3. **Doctrine of the Mean -** a text discussing the connection between human nature and the *Way of Heaven*.
-4. **Mencius:** a set consisting of lessons by Mencius.[^mencius]
+4. **Mencius -** a set consisting of lessons by Mencius.[^mencius]

 Confucianism was divided into different forms known as “schools” after interacting with *rival* or non-Confucian schools.